 Watermelon Salad with Basil Ginger Dressing

 This salad is higher in protein than other fruit salads, thanks to the slivered almonds sprinkled on top.
 The light drizzle of the basil-ginger dressing complements the heat from the red onion that is interspersed throughout an abyss of sweet watermelon.
-Plus, the only sugar that derives from this dish is honey and, of course, the watermelon itself.
+Plus, the only sugar in this dish comes from the honey and, of course, the watermelon itself.
 Give your body the cooling effect it deserves with a refreshing bowl of fruit that ends with a spicy kick!

 Get the recipe from Lexi's Clean Kitchen.